ki11men0w/hmig/README.md

                                     several repositories
   -f,--file-repo FILE               File with repository names, one per line.
 This way you can
                                     restrict actions to specified repositories only.
-Use as addition or replaicement for `--repo` option -F,--file-no-repo FILE            File with repository names to skip, one per line.
+Use as addition or replacement for `--repo` option -F,--file-no-repo FILE            File with repository names to skip, one per line.
 This way you can ignore some repositories.
-Use as addition or replaicement for `--no-repo` option -p,--bitbucket-user USER          BitBucket user name.
+Use as addition or replacement for `--no-repo` option -p,--bitbucket-user USER          BitBucket user name.
 Must correspond to BitBucket access token (see option `--bitbucket-access-token`)